-101 Intermediate Algebra [3 SH]
+101 Intermediate Algebra

 A study of the algebra and applications of linear, quadratic, absolute value, square root, exponential, and logarithmic functions through graphs.
 Includes fundamental concepts of functions such as domain, range, transformations, and inverse.
-Graphing calculator required.
-Prerequisite: MAT100, placement criteria, or equivalent background.
+Prerequisite: MAT 100, placement criteria, or equivalent background.
 (Does not count towards major or minor requirements.)